 No, here is the reason why:

-The fact is that the resume objective statement is an old-fashioned relic from a time when employers hired employees for what often turned out to be a lifetime career with the company.
+The resume objective statement is an old-fashioned relic from a time when employers hired employees for what often turned out to be a lifetime career with the company.

 Back then, companies wanted to know that you intended to remain in that job for decades to come.
 To determine that commitment, they expected to read and hear career outlines that matched their company culture.
 If you wanted long-term employment and they provided it, that was a positive.